-I was blessed to see Autumn take effect twice this year, once in England and once in November in Italy, I got to see the changing colours of the trees and enjoy the last of the cherished sunshine.
-When I got back to the UK I was greeted with the icy air and the sudden shift to winter.
+I was blessed to see Autumn take effect twice this year, once in England and once again in November in Italy.
+I got to see the changing colours of the trees and enjoy the last of the cherished sunshine.
+When I got back to the UK, I was greeted with the icy air and the sudden shift to winter.
 While it was a shock to the system, I was suddenly flooded with joy that the winter solstice was approaching.

 There are so many Winter solstice traditions around the world, whether people are pagan or not, their traditions are embedded into so many cultures which can still be seen in many countries.
-The winter solstice, or Yule, is a festival that was celebrated by people who depended on the seasons.
-It marked the day of darkness that lasted longer than the light but meant that the days would start to get longer again.
+The winter solstice, or Yule, is a festival that is celebrated by people who depend on the seasons.
+It marks the day of darkness, that lasts longer than the light, but that means that the days are going to start getting longer again.
 As a pagan festival, it was of course a sun festival, although we rarely associate Winter with the sun.

 In Nordic mythology, Yule was known as the Wild Hunt.
 While obviously, it was a cold time, in difficult conditions and people needed to eat- it was known as the Wild Hunt because it was thought that the spirits of people who have died before their time, would come back to earth and form an army that would sweep through villages.
 People would leave out things for the spirits to eat such as bread or milk, to keep them onside.
 They’d also leave out food for Odin’s horse, who led the army- which is pretty similar to leaving food out for Santa and his reindeer don’t you think?